-Peter Plavchan is an assistant professor of physics and astronomy at George Mason University, and the Associate Director of the George Mason University Observatory.
+Peter Plavchan is an Associate Professor of Physics and Astronomy at George Mason University, and the Director of the George Mason University Observatories.
 He earned his undergraduate degree in Physics at Caltech in 2001, his PhD from UCLA in 2006, and he has held appointments at the NASA Exoplanet Science Institute at Caltech, Missouri State University, and a visiting appointment at the University of Pennsylvania.

 Freshman (ASTR 124), senior capstone (ASTR 402), and graduate courses in observational astronomy (ASTR 602), and major elective and graduate courses in exoplanets (ASTR 420/620)

 - College of Science Dean's Award for Early Career Excellence (2019)

 - College of Science Excellence in Mentoring award nomination (2019)

 - College of Natural and Applied Sciences Research Award, MSU (2017)

 Citation: For the development and tests at Mauna Kea observatories of a near-infrared.
 Laser Frequency Comb as a wavelength standard for the detection and characterization of exoplanets.